Our Board

 President

-Dr. Brianna Muñoz is a board-certified pediatric dentist and Public Policy Advocate for the state of Connecticut.
-Upon graduating from the University of Connecticut School of Dental Medicine, she completed residency at Connecticut Children’s Medical Center (CCMC) and became a Diplomate of the American Board of Pediatric Dentistry.
-As a resident, Dr. Muñoz concurrently attained her Master of Public Health (MPH) degree and a Certificate of Interdisciplinary Disability Studies through a UConn-HRSA Dual Degree Training Program with Advanced Standing.
+Dr. Brianna Muñoz is a board-certified pediatric dentist who recently started her own business in Avon, Connecticut, Twinkle Tooth Pediatric Dentistry.
+Dr. Muñoz obtained her doctorate in dental medicine from the University of Connecticut School of Dental Medicine at which time she was inducted into the Omicron Kappa Upsilon (OKU) National Dental Honor Society.
+She completed a residency in pediatric dentistry at Connecticut Children’s Medical Center (CCMC) and concurrently attained her Master of Public Health (MPH) degree along with a Certificate of Interdisciplinary Disability Studies through a HRSA Dual Degree Training Program.
 For outstanding achievement in the field of applied public health sciences, Dr. Muñoz was awarded the Mulvihill Medal for Academic and Research Excellence.

 Trisha Pitter, MS